Know Before You Go

 Doors will open to family/guests at 1 p.m. (all guests must arrive prior to 1:45 p.m.)

-Please note: all bags will be subject to search and all guests will enter through a metal detector.
+Please note: Strollers, balloons, and large bags will not be allowed inside the venue.
+There will not be an area to check in any belongings.
+All smaller bags will be subject to search, and all guests will enter through a metal detector.
 For more information, please refer to the Credit Union 1 Arena Bag Policy and Metal Detection Policy.

 Tickets

-All guests (two years of age or older—excluding graduating students) will need a ticket to enter the arena.
+All guests (two years of age or older and excluding graduating students) will need a ticket to enter the arena.
 Tickets can be digitally shared or printed for guests by their graduating student, but please note that tickets can only be scanned once for admission.

 Seating